rintr-suzuki/REALAssociator/docs/README-usage.md

     For the detailed information, see https://github.com/AI4EPS/PhaseNet
   * You can pick phase from WIN waveform files with [WIN2PhaseNet](https://github.com/rintr-suzuki/WIN2PhaseNet) and PhaseNet.
   * **Only the 1st day of data within the file is processed.** Please divide the data into daily data. <br>
-    D option of original REAL configration is automatically set to the 1st day.
+    D option of original REAL configuration is automatically set to the 1st day.
-  * Make directry named `REALAssociator/data` and put the files there. <br>
+  * Make directory named `REALAssociator/data` and put the files there. <br>
     You can change the path with `--infile` option.

 * channel table: correspondence Table of stations and their code